sgrankin/git-stacked/README.md

 * For each change:
   * Force-push a ref named with the change-id.
   * Create or update the PR onto the base branch (if first commit) or onto previous change.

+# Other tools
+* `git-absorb` (https://github.com/tummychow/git-absorb) to make amending a series of commits easy.